christc4/websites-2024/archive.avsbq.org/misc/personal/school/a_level/geography/physical/essay_prep.md

 Deforestation is the, *definition*.
 With __ being 55%, expecting to rise by 68% by 2050, this suggests to be an ever increasing issue and will require a range of strategies to combat the issues.

 Over 80% of __ come from __ (through combustion of) and has decreased/increased by X% in the last Y years.
 Suggesting the issue is arising more and more over a temporal scale

+In 40 years indicating an exponential change over the temporal scale